It’s OK – you’re not the only one who finds oral sex a little awkward.

 But don’t take my word for it – talk with your partner about your yoni.
 Ask them what they like about it, and ask them what they enjoy about going down on you.
 This will no doubt be a bit challenging and awkward at times, but it’s bound to be an eye-opening conversation for the both of you.
 And your honesty and vulnerability in reaching out will only bring you closer together.

 The most important thing – believe what they tell you!
 Receive their love and appreciation graciously, and let them shower your yoni in all the praise she deserves.

 Focusing on orgasms puts a lot of pressure on you to perform, and that doesn’t make for good head.
 In many cases, it actually prevents you from reaching climax.

-On average, a women needs at least 20 minutes of stimulation to orgasm.
-This of course varies dramatically, but this time frame is much longer than what most women give themselves space for.
+On average, a woman needs at least 20 minutes of stimulation to orgasm.
+This, of course, varies dramatically, but this time frame is much longer than what most women give themselves space for.
 So if you are worried that you’re ‘taking too long’, perhaps this puts things in perspective.

 But here’s the main thing – orgasm isn’t the point of oral sex (or sex for that matter).
 It’s also about connection.
 It’s also about pleasure.
 It’s also your partner giving and you receiving.
 Sure, orgasms are incredible, but they don’t have to be the goal.